Package com.eatthepath.noise.component

 - a concrete

-implementation for the given algorithm name - Throws:
+NoiseCipherimplementation for the given algorithm name - Throws:

-- if the given name is "SHA512" and either the "SHA-512" or "HmacSHA512" algorithm is not supported by any security provider in the current JVMIllegalArgumentException
+NoSuchAlgorithmException- if the given name is "SHA512" and either the "SHA-512" or "HmacSHA512" algorithm is not supported by any security provider in the current JVMIllegalArgumentException- if the given name is not a known Noise hash name- See Also:

 -